 Units 3 and 4 The student's level of achievement in Units 3 and 4 will be determined by School-assessed Coursework (SACs), as specified in the VCE study design, and external assessment.
 Percentage contributions to the study score in VCE Business Management are as follows:

-- Unit 4 School-assessed Coursework: 25 per cent - End-of-year examination: 50 per cent.
+- Unit 3 School-assessed Coursework: 25 per cent - Unit 4 School-assessed Coursework: 25 per cent - End-of-year examination: 50 per cent.